refindlyllc/rets/README.md

 All pull requests should reference an [Github issue](https://github.com/refindlyllc/python-rets/issues).
 Features and bugs should be discussed in the issue rather than be discussed in a pull request.

+Many thanks to the passive contribution of [@troydavisson](https://github.com/troydavisson) for his work on [PHRETS](https://github.com/troydavisson/PHRETS).
+We shamelessly used many of his great conventions to make this project successful.

 ##Testing
 If you wish to test the code prior to contribution `nosetests --with-coverage --cover-package=rets`